aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 * `rpdk.log`: a log file for the actions carried out by the cfn cli;

 Let's first clean up a little.
-You will be using the YAML format for this workshop, so go ahead and delete the `sample.json` file, you will not be needing it:
+You will be using the YAML format for this workshop, so go ahead and delete the `sample.json` file, you will not need it:

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 rm fragments/sample.json